nadirbad/nadirbad.dev/cmjn9q9lo000y02gwb1x3dy52.md

 **Junior-heavy teams:** Lean toward Clean Architecture.
 The prescriptive rules ("Controller calls Service") keep code organized while people learn.
 The structure does some of the thinking for them.

 **Experienced teams:** VSA gives you speed.
-Senior developers have the judgment to refactor procedural code into a rich domain model when it makes sense—and to leave simple CRUD operations simple.
+Senior developers have the judgment to refactor procedural code into a rich domain model when it makes sense, and to leave simple CRUD operations simple.

 ## Quick Reference